MenxLi/xun/README.md

 ## Configuration

-xun reads its configuration from `~/.xun/config.json` (the location can be overridden with the `XUN_HOME` environment variable).
-The file is **optional**: if it does not exist, built-in defaults are used, and no files are created.

-The file only needs to contain the fields you want to change.
-For example, to just override the model:
+xun reads optional configuration from `.xun/config.json` (override the location with `XUN_HOME`); missing fields fall back to built-in defaults.
+Include only the fields you want to change, for example to override the model:

 ```json
 {